abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerApiResourceProperties

-This table can be used to store information about properties, including the property key and value, and the associated API resource.
-These properties can be used to store additional metadata or configuration information related to the API resources.
+This table can store information about properties, including the property key and value, and the associated API resource.
+These properties can store additional metadata or configuration information related to the API resources.

 #### Foreign Keys